 In the fourth line, we set $\sigma=\nu_{r+1}$ and reordered the indices accordingly.

 The cup product for $\mathbb{Z}$ valued $p$-form $\alpha$ and $q$-form $\beta$ is defined by

-where $\mathfrak{S}_{p+q}$ is a symmetric group of order $(p+q)$, and $\epsilon_\sigma$ is a signature of a permutation $\sigma$.
-Although the definition includes the fractional number $1/(p! q!)$, the product becomes an integer number due to the antisymmetricity of $\alpha$ and $\beta$.
+where $\mathfrak{S}_{p+q}$ is the symmetric group of order $(p+q)$, and $\epsilon_\sigma$ is the signature of the permutation $\sigma$.
+Although the definition includes the fractional number $1/(p! q!)$, the product becomes an integer number due to the antisymmetry of $\alpha$ and $\beta$.
 The cup product satisfies the Leibniz rule,

-A higher cup product $\cup_1$ on a hypercubic lattice is generally defined in \cite{Chen:2021ppt}.
+A higher cup product $\cup_1$ on a hypercubic lattice is defined in a general way in \cite{Chen:2021ppt}.
 We translate it into the notation of a lattice gauge theory as\footnote{Our notation is consistent with \cite{Jacobson:2023cmr}, where we flip the sign in Eqs.~(27) and (28) in \cite{Chen:2021ppt}}

 Here, $P_{\mu} $ is a parity transformation, which acts as

 and

 with $\mu_{b-1}<\mu \leq \mu_{b}$. $\iota_\mu $ is an interior product given by